MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 The goal of this article is to showcase how you can implement such capability for your custom connector.

 >[!NOTE]
-> This article will use as a starting point a sample that uses the SLQ ODBC driver for its data source.
+> This article will use as a starting point a [sample that uses the SLQ ODBC driver for its data source](https://github.com/microsoft/DataConnectors/tree/master/samples/NativeQuery/ODBC/SQL%20ODBC/Start).
 The implementation of the native query capability is currently only supported for ODBC connectors that adhere to the SQL-92 standard.
 >
 >The sample connector uses the **SQL Server Native Client 11.0** driver.
 Make sure that you have this driver installed to follow along this tutorial
+>
+>You can also see the finished version of the sample connector from the [Finish folder in the GitHub Repository](https://github.com/microsoft/DataConnectors/tree/master/samples/NativeQuery/ODBC/SQL%20ODBC/Finish).

 ## Modify the SQLCapabilities of your connector